Is it possible to be a “high functioning” alcoholic? And what is that, exactly?

 We, as a society, have a certain perception of what an alcoholic looks like.
 We don’t like to admit it, but we tend to envision alcoholics as reckless partiers, people who have nothing going on or lack the willpower to curb their inhibitions.
 These are stereotypes, which stigmatize everyone and serve no one.

-The thing is, alcohol consumption is incredibly ingrained in our social consciousness.
+The thing is, alcoholism is incredibly ingrained in our social consciousness.
 Our weekend social life is about going out for drinks with friends or having a glass—or two, or three—of wine in the evening.
 We celebrate with drinks.
 We mourn with drinks.

 Sometimes, there can be a very fine line between what we think ‘normal’ alcohol consumption looks like and what is just unchecked alcoholism.